ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 The following terms are defined in {{!RFC6241}} and are not redefined here:

-- configuration data
 - state data

-The following terms are defined in {{!RFC8342}} and are not redefined here:
+The following terms are defined in {{?RFC8453}} and are not redefined here:

-- applied configuration
+- Abstraction and Control of TE Networks (ACTN)
+- Multi-Domain Service Coordinator (MDSC)
+- Provisioning Network Controller (PNC)
+- MDSC-PNC Interface (MPI)

 The following terms are defined in the description statements of the corresponding YANG identities, defined in {{IANA_HW_YANG}}, and are not redefined here: